-Day 3: Tuesday 18 November, Giza: Saggara & Dahshur
+Day 3: Tuesday 18 November, Giza: Saqqara & Dahshur

 - Tomb of Mereruka

 - Tomb of Kagemni

-- Tomb of Ankhmahor

-- Tomb of Ptahhotep
+- New Kingdom tombs: Maia (Tutankhamun's wet nurse) & Nemtymes

 - Tomb of Ti

 - Serapeum

 - Dahshur: Sneferu's Red and Bent Pyramids

 Teti was the first pharaoh of the 6th-Dynasty (c.
 2345-2323 BC), and is buried in Saqqara.
 This morning we return to Saqqara, a site so large and important it demands a second visit to do it justice.
 We begin with visits to some of the mastaba tombs of Teti's high officials, clustered in nearby rows, comprising a true 'city of the dead'.
 Mereruka and Kagemni each married a daughter of the king and climbed high on the social ladder of the Old Kingdom, both men becoming Vizier (Prime Minister).
 We see scenes of daily life in the superstructures of these mastaba tombs (the burial chambers are cut into the bedrock beneath these chapels and tend to be inaccessible).
 These scenes of hunting, fishing, animal husbandry, agriculture and food production are rich in detail, using art and inscription to magically provision the deceased for eternity.
+We also visit a couple of the New Kingdom tombs recently excavated by the French, and only just opened to visitors - the tomb of Tutankhamun's wetnurse Maia, and the royal court official Nemtymes.

-The tomb of Ankhmahor has only recently opened to visitors; it is perhaps best known for a relief that appears to represent a circumcision procedure.
-Both Ptahhotep and Ti were Overseers of 5th Dynasty royal solar temples, pyramids, and pyramid towns; their tombs are located closer to the Serapeum, the majestic burial place of the bulls believed to be the earthly manifestation of the god Apis worshiped in Memphis.
+Ti was one of the Overseers of 5th Dynasty royal solar temples, pyramids, and pyramid towns; his tomb is located closer to the Serapeum, the majestic burial place of the bulls believed to be the earthly manifestation of the god Apis worshiped in Memphis.
 These catacombs have fairly recently been re-opened after some 30 years of closure.

-We stop once again for lunch at the most conveniently located restaurant - the Saggara Palm Club.
+We stop once again for lunch at the most conveniently located restaurant - the Saqqara Palm Club.